EmilianoMusso/pocoGenerator/README.md

 # POCO Generator

-POCO Generator is a .NET Core command-line tool, written in C#, to quickly create POCO objects from SQL Server tables and views.
+POCO Generator is a .NET Core command-line tool, written in C#, to quickly create POCO objects from SQL Server tables and views, with class definition for stored procedures and function too (those last two are in development, for now the program will only create their declaration).

 Prior to running the program, connection string and namespace must be set in **appsettings.json** file
 ```sh